-The Department has launched a new Bachelor of Applied Arts in Screen Arts and Technology degree from 2020.
-The National Diploma: Video Technology and BTECH: Video Technology degree are no longer offered, except for pipeline students.
+The Department has started a new Bachelor of Applied Arts in Screen Arts and Technology degree from 2020.
+The new Bachelor of Applied Arts Honours in Screen Arts and Technology was launched in 2023.
+The National Diploma: Video Technology is no longer offered, except for pipeline students.
 Programmes offered in this Department, upon successful completion, leads to the award of the following qualifications:

 Qualification SAQA NLRD Number

 ND: Video Technology 72271 (phasing out)

 BAA: Screen Arts and Technology 112050

+BAA: Honours in Screen Arts and Technology